Is There Such a Thing as a Delayed Hangover?

 What sets a delayed hangover apart is the time in which it occurs.
 While normal hangovers happen upon waking, delayed hangovers may not occur until several hours after you have woken up.

-The severity of symptoms is generally more intense than a conventional hangover.
+The severity of symptoms may be more intense than a conventional hangover.
 For many, the hours leading up to a delayed hangover can feel normal, making it jarring and unexpected when it appears.

 Delayed hangovers can happen to anybody, even those that have never experienced one before or commonly.
 This can make an already uncomfortable situation very inconvenient, leading to frustration and wasted time.